craftercms/docs/source/.new-ia/by-role/developer/working-with-crafter-studios-api.rst

 We’ll use CURL, a ubiquitous Linux command tool as our client.

-You can find the full Crafter Studio API for CrafterCMS :ref:`here<newIa-crafter-studio-api>`
+You can find the full Crafter Studio API for CrafterCMS :ref:`here<crafter-studio-api>`

 Let's begin: